ak-uow/dissertation-write-up/chapters/05-results.md

 This perspective of analysis makes it easier to compare the experiments against one another on a more nuanced level that has less to do with the users (at this stage) and more about how the experiences felt to the users in ways that would be otherwise difficult to quantify.
 It is because of this that the approach to interpreting the data can add extra value through a different lens.
-A high level desciption of what the follwing graphs depicts is provided but for further detail, the full report in the appendix is available.
+A high level description of what the following graphs depicts is provided but for further detail, the full report in the appendix is available.

 ![Experiment Facet: Enjoyment](../assets/img/data/graph-facet-enjoyable-1.png "Experiment Facet: Enjoyment"){#fig:fig-facet-enjoyment}